 “Any criminal violation observed at the July 25th demonstration will be pursued for prosecution,” Officer Crystal McCoy wrote in an email.

-Police are also investigating the events surround a blue Jeep that tore through a group of protesters on Interstate 225 earlier in the day.
+Police are also investigating the events surrounding a blue Jeep that tore through a group of protesters on Interstate 225 earlier in the day.
 No charges have yet been recommended against the driver.

 Bailey challenged Sears’ announcement.